-This is a common health issue in medium and large dogs.
+Hip and elbow dysplasia are common health issues in medium and large dogs.
 It’s an abnormal formation in the hip and elbow joints.
 Over time this can cause crippling lameness in limbs and painful arthritis in the joints.

-This is not a particularly common disorder.
-But, both Golden Retrievers and Labradors can suffer from this.
+This is not a particularly common disorder, though both Golden Retrievers and Labradors can suffer from this.
 Following a period of excessive exercise, the dog can suffer a loss of muscular control.
 Symptoms can range from dragging their limbs behind them while they are running to collapsing and being totally unable to move.
-In very rare cases the dog can die immediately.
-But, less serious cases can last up to 25 minutes.
+In very rare cases, the dog can die immediately.
+Less serious cases can last up to 25 minutes.

 There is one unfortunate difference to be aware of if you decide to bring a Golden Retriever into your life, and this is that he is particularly disposed to cancer.
 A study in the 1990s identified that 61% of Golden Retriever deaths were due to cancer of some form.
 Scientists believe that this is due to a genetic mutation in the North American Golden gene pool.
 The mortality rate in the European Golden Retriever was much lower at 38%.

-As with any potential health issues be sure to familiarize yourself with them and their symptoms.
+As with any potential health issues, be sure to familiarize yourself with them and their symptoms.
 If you think that there is something wrong with your pup, or even if you are unsure, seek medical advice from a veterinarian immediately. you can also look into pet insurance, which can help cover some costs of long term and emergency care.

-Both breeds are similar regarding their nutrition, they both need around three cups a day of food.
+Both breeds are similar regarding their nutrition.
+They both need around three cups a day of food.
 As with any dog, good quality food keeps your pooch in tip-top condition.
 Golden Retrievers should eat high-quality dog food with plenty of omega 3’s to keep their coats healthy.
 Labradors should eat dog food made for active breeds.
 Always look for foods that list a named animal protein as the first ingredient.